 Major Rainy Season (April to August): This period offers the heaviest rainfall.
 Anticipate frequent, often intense, downpours.
 Humidity peaks.
 River water levels are higher, possibly simplifying some boat journeys.
-Major Dry Season (August to November): This period is the hottest and driest.
-The humidity is lower than during rainy seasons.
+Major Dry Season (August to November): This time is the hottest and driest.
+The moisture in the air is lower than during rainy seasons.
 Expect ample sunshine.
 Minor Rainy Season (December to January): This shorter period has less intense rainfall in comparison with the major rainy season.
 Temperatures stay pleasant.
 Minor Dry Season (February to March): A relatively dry period, with pleasant temperatures and sunshine, good for outdoor activities.

 April to August